Earn while you learn

 We think that it is great for you if you can find an employer that you really want to work for who is willing to offer you an apprenticeship.
 Many young people who want to do an apprenticeship start looking for such an employer whilst they are in their last year at school – we would really recommend this to you.
 Speak to your family and friends to see if they can help you with their contacts.

-Other good options are to start looking at the National Apprenticeship Service website.
-The National Apprenticeship Service website is the home of apprenticeship vacancies on the internet – with over 22,000 quality apprenticeship vacancies available online at any time.
+Other good options are to start by looking at the Apprenticeships information on GOV.UK, which includes a helpful Find an Apprenticeship search facility – with over 22,000 quality apprenticeship vacancies available online at any time.
 This was set up by the government to help young people and employers find the right match between them.

 How else can I find an employer?